 This recipe teams some seasonal favourites — carrots, parsnips and potatoes — with the Indian tastes of curry powder and fresh coriander to create a warming, rounded flavour.
 The addition of store cupboard essential red lentils helps keep the family fuller for longer, which is ideal as the colder nights come creeping in.
 The bright, autumnal colours look gorgeous when brought to the table in our forest green Eco Non-Stick Stock Pot and topped with the recommended dollop of yogurt.
 We recommend some mango chutney, too.

 This coconutty stew is a perfect example of why vegetarians and vegans love it.
 It only takes half an hour or so to cook the jackfruit to a wonderful, tender texture in the heavenly fragranced, lightly spiced broth and create a dish the whole family will love.

 In an eco-friendly move, this one ditches the beef for a delicious mixture of mushrooms.
 It’s healthier still if you swap out half of the wine for stock and serve with seasonal sweet potato mash and greens.

 Excitingly, Anna offers six ways of changing it up, too.
 Scatter it with chickpeas, yogurt and nigella seeds for a nod to Indian cooking, for example, or add a swirl of pesto and swap your spoon for chunks of crusty bread, Italian style (we’d add a sprinkle of parmesan, too…)

 Plus, nothing says autumnal cooking quite like the rich oranges and reds of root veggies, and this recipe is packed with them, as well as a hint of spice from the addition of harissa.
 You’ll need a deep, lidded pot and a bit of time, but the exciting layers of flavour are well worth the wait.

-How do you use your Eco Non-Stick Stockpot?
-Drop us a line on Facebook or Instagram, or tweet us @YourPrestige - we’re looking forward to hearing all of your top casserole tips!
+What is your favourite Autumn casserole?
+Drop us a line on Facebook or Instagram @YourPrestigeKitchen - we’re looking forward to hearing all of your top casserole tips!